10:00 AM – 11:30 AM

 Driving Grid Innovation Through DER’s

 Our Grid is being re-engineered to handle distributed resources and deliver maximum efficiency while maintaining reliability.
-The industry has seen a proliferation of pilot projects to test emerging technologies before rolling out larger programs.
-The objectives of these pilots include enhanced grid utilization and reliability as well as interoperability of DERs.
-This session explores the successes utilities experienced as well as the challenges they had to overcome, and explores how to successfully drive innovation through the organization.
+Our industry has seen a proliferation of small projects focusing on testing emerging technologies before rolling out larger programs.
+The objectives of these innovative projects include enhanced grid utilization and reliability as well as interoperability of DERs.
+This session explores examples of projects that drive innovation as well as the successes and challenges utilities had to overcome.

 3:30 PM – 5:00 PM

 Customer Expectations – Who’s in the Driver’s Seat?

 Lora Anguay, Director, Distribution Operations & Maintenance, Sacramento Municipal Utility District